cecid/hermes-docs/docs/source/installation.rst

 A1.
 Please check whether the Java 2 SDK is patched by JCE or not.

 Q2.
-From any one of logs show: hk.hku.cecid.piazza.commons.dao.DAOException: **Unable to begin transaction**.
+Some log files show the following error: :code:`hk.hku.cecid.piazza.commons.dao.DAOException: Unable to begin transaction.`

 A2.
 Please check whether: